onsip/sipjs.com/content/api/0.8.0/ua_configuration_parameters.md

 */
 connector(level, category, label, content);
 ~~~

-## mediaHandlerFactory
-A function(session, options) that returns an object that acts like a SIP.MediaHandler.
-See SIP.WebRTC.MediaHandler.defaultFactory for an example.

 ## noAnswerTimeout
 Time (in seconds) (`Number`) after which an incoming call is rejected if not answered.
 Default value is `60`.